ZaboReal/usool-hadith-voice-tutor/README.md

 **Usuli** is an AI-powered Islamic scholar specializing in Hadith sciences (Usool al-Hadith).
 This voice agent serves as a personal tutor for students learning the methodology and principles of Hadith authentication.

-The agent addresses a real problem: Many Muslims want to learn Hadith methodology but lack access to qualified scholars.
-Usuli makes this intricate science accessible through conversational AI, backed by authentic classical texts.

 ### Core Capabilities

-1. **Real-time Voice Conversations** - Natural dialogue about Hadith methodology
+1. **Real-time Voice Conversations** - Natural dialogue about Hadith methodology with the ability to interrupt the agent at any time to ask clarifying questions or change topics
 2. **RAG-Powered Answers** - Retrieves specific information from a 165-page classical text on Usool al-Hadith
 3. **Expert Tool Calls** - Lookup narrator reliability grades and Hadith classification terminology
 4. **Intelligent Summarization** - Condenses book content for concise voice responses